jangorecki/rbitcoind/README.md

 Be aware each node requires own copy of blockchain unless you are using `regtest` mode which runs private empty blokchain.
 If you want to run multiple nodes of `testnet` or `mainnet` you should start single instance, fully synchronize it and copy blockchain data to rest of your nodes.
 Names of methods match to names listed in [official developer reference](https://bitcoin.org/en/developer-reference#rpcs).
 Not all methods are implemented, for those which aren't you can use `x$rpc(method, params)` method which allows any other json-rpc method.
-There are also many helper methods.
+There are also many helper methods, some of them uses system calls and may not work on non-linux OS.

 # Usage